arun406/aktimetrix/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-## Business Process Monitoring
-Business Process Monitoring is the proactive and process oreiented monitoring of a company's core business processes.
 ## Introduction
-The Aktimetrix Framework is an application framework for developeing business process monitoring applications.
+The Aktimetrix is a lightweight, comprehensive framework designed to facilitate development of robust business process monitoring applications.
+It also provides more advanced technical services and features that support extremely high volume and high performance business processes through its optimization and partitioning techniques.
 The framework uses [spring cloud stream](https://spring.io/projects/spring-cloud-stream) (Spring Cloud Stream is a framework for building highly scalable event-driven microservices connected with shared messaging systems).The Aktimetrix Framework is open source.

+## What is Business Process Monitoring ?
+Key Concepts and Terminology
+It is important for any business process monitoring application developer to be familiar and comfortable with the main concepts of business process monitoring.
+Business Process Monitoring is the proactive and process oreiented monitoring of a company's core business processes.

+The diagram below is a simplified version of the business process monitoring reference architecture.
+It introduces the key concepts and terms relevant to business process monitoring, as used by Aktimetrix.

+As shown in our business process monitoring example, a business process is typically encapsulated by a _Process_ consisting of multiple _Steps_.
+A Process is instantiated by a _Event Handlers_, and metadata is a key value pair which will store the domain entity information of the process being monitored.
+Configured Processes are stored in Process Repository.
+### Process

+This section describes stereotypes relating to the concept of a business process.
+A Process is an entity that encapsulates an entire business process.
+A Job is wired together with a configuration.
+This configuration may be referred to as the "process definition".
+However, Process is just the top of an overall hierarchy, as shown in the following diagram:

+In Aktimetrix, a Process is simply a container for Step instances.
+It combines multiple steps that belong logically together in a flow and allows for configuration of properties global to all steps.
+The Process configuration contains:

+The simple code of the Process.
+The simple name of the Process.
+Definition and ordering of Step instances.
+The event configuration.

 ## Features
 Aktimetrix framework provides below high level features.